barbarer/py4e-int/_sources/objects/Exercises.rst

     :answer_c: an = PartyAnimal()
     :answer_d: CricketFan = PartyAnimal()
     :correct: b
-    :feedback_a: This is a necessary  step to import PartyAnimal class but it is not inherited by CricketFan class.
+    :feedback_a: This is a necessary  step to import the PartyAnimal class, but it does not define a class CricketFan that inherits from PartyAnimal
     :feedback_b: Correct!
-PartyAnimal class is inherited by CricketFan in the class definition.
+CricketFan inherits from PartyAnimal.
-    :feedback_c: This only creates an instance of the PartyAnimal class.
+    :feedback_c: This only creates an instance of the PartyAnimal class called an.
-    :feedback_d: This would create a global variable instance of the PartyAnimal class.
+    :feedback_d: This would create an instance of the PartyAnimal class called CricketFan.

-    In which of the following does the CricketFan class inherit from the PartyAnimal class?
+    In which of the following does the ``CricketFan`` class correctly inherit from the ``PartyAnimal`` class?

 .. mchoice:: objects_select_name
   :practice: T